Fire and rescue services

 If your passport is lost or stolen, tell the Australian Government as soon as possible:

-Although Australian passports comply with international standards for sex and gender, we can’t guarantee that a passport showing 'X' in the sex field will be accepted for entry or transit by another country.
-Contact the nearest embassy, high commission or consulate of your destination before you arrive at the border to confirm if authorities will accept passports with 'X' gender markers.
+Although Australian passports comply with international standards for sex and gender, we can't guarantee that a passport showing 'X' in the sex field will be accepted for entry or transit by another country.
+Contact the nearest Kenyan High Commission before you arrive at the border to confirm if authorities will accept passports with 'X' gender markers.

 The local currency is the Kenyan Shilling (KES).